Leander Kahney, in his book on Jony Ive, writes:

 While starting any good thing, seeing progress is vital for keeping up the motivation.
 And as a manager, if you have assigned a project to your teammate, it is your responsibility to let them know what progress looks like and let them know it consistently.

 If your teammates cannot see progress or feedback in the initial phases of the project, they will bail.

 And you will have to shoulder that blame.

 P.S. — Have a friend who is a manager?
 Please share it with them.
-This simple advice might help them fix motivation issues at work.
+This simple advice might help them fix a lot of motivation issues at work.